Customer feedback tools have come a long way since the days of manually reaching out with a long, boring survey.

 Why you NEED to collect customer feedback

-In recent years, SaaS has seen a huge shift towards bringing the voice of the customer into any major product decisions.
+According to a recent study by Nextiva, about 52% of consumers believe companies need to take more action on feedback from their customers.
+And, in recent years, SaaS has seen a huge shift towards bringing the voice of the customer into major product & business decisions.

 There are a few reasons for this: